casper-astro/tutorials_devel/docs/index.rst

 4. SNAP
 5. Red Pitaya

-It is worth noting that even though SNAP (and SKARAB) require their firmwares to be developed using Xilinx's Vivado (as opposed to ISE), the **SNAP** tutorials are **very** similar to the ROACH/2 tutorials.
+It is worth noting that even though SNAP, SKARAB and Red Pitaya require their firmwares to be developed using Xilinx's Vivado (as opposed to ISE), the **SNAP** tutorials are **very** similar to the ROACH/2 tutorials.
 In fact, the only real difference is the choice of hardware platform that is made in Simulink.
 This is done by selecting the **SNAP** Yellow Block in the Simulink library under *CASPER XPS Blockset -> Hardware Platforms*

 Tutorial Instructions
 ----------------------